rick-paaz/probable-text/README.md

-Generate probabalistic text using Rick's algorithm and OurHashMap.
+Generate probabilistic text using Rick's algorithm and OurHashMap.

 Contributer: YOUR NAME